 The Organization is a beneficiary of a perpetual trust administered by a third-party trustee.
 A perpetual trust is an arrangement in which a donor establishes and funds a trust which grants the not-for-profit organization the irrevocable right to receive income earned on the trust assets in perpetuity, but never receive the assets held by the trust.
-Distributions from the trust are restricted for the Florence Crittenton ECE Center and totaled \$7,367 for the years ended June 30, 2023 and 2022.
-The Organization's total interest in the trusts is shown in the statements of financial position at June 30, 2023 and 2022 as a beneficial interest in perpetual trust of \$139,774 and \$135,522, respectively.
+Distributions from the trust are restricted for the Florence Crittenton ECE Center, and there were no distributions from the trust for the year ended June 30, 2024.
+For the year ended June 30, 2023, distributions were \$7,367.
+The Organization's total interest in the trusts is shown in the statements of financial position at June 30, 2024 and 2023 as a beneficial interest in perpetual trust of \$149,884 and \$139,774, respectively.
 On an annual basis, the Organization records the change in the value of the assets of the perpetual trust.
-During the years ended June 30, 2023 and 2022, the change in the value of trust was \$4,252 and (\$29,195), respectively.
+During the years ended June 30, 2024 and 2023, the change in the value of trust was \$10,110 and \$4,252, respectively.